dotnet/csharpstandard/standard/classes.md

 #### §method-input-parameters-new-clause Input parameters

 A parameter declared with an `in` modifier is an input parameter.
-An input parameter corresponds to a local reference variable (§fix_up_probably_9_7) that gets its initial referent from the corresponding argument supplied in the method invocation.
+An input parameter corresponds to a local reference variable (§ref-span-safety) that gets its initial referent from the corresponding argument supplied in the method invocation.
 That argument is either a variable existing at the point of the method invocation, or one created by the implementation ([§12.6.2.3](expressions.md#12623-run-time-evaluation-of-argument-lists)) in the method invocation.

 *Note*: As with reference variables the referent of an input parameter can be changed using the ref assignment (`= ref`) operator, however the value stored in the referent itself cannot be changed.